rubyforgood/human-essentials/README.md

 Docker for Mac has some pretty poor disk sharing (volume) performance.
 At the time of writing, the test run is 50% slower when using Docker vs using native.
 Overall this shouldn't impact your development experience too badly but you should be aware.

-### Postgres data
+### Setup

-You can set up the database with the following command:
+You can set up the app and database with the following commands:

-`docker-compose build` (if you haven't already) `docker-compose run web rails db:setup`

-If migrations fail, run:
+    docker-compose build

-`docker-compose run web bin/rake db:schema:load`
+    docker-compose run web bin/setup

-Note: currently the seeds fail about halfway through due to the Partner integration.
-You can resolve this by temporarily commenting out the `DIAPER_PARTNER_URL` environment variable in ./docker-compose.yml (See [diaperpartner](https://github.com/rubyforgood/diaperpartner) for more)

 ### Running the app

-Start the application with `docker-compose up web` and then visit [http://localhost:3000](http://localhost:3000)
+Start the application with `docker-compose up web` and then visit [http://localhost:3000](http://localhost:3000).
+Press ^C to stop the application.

 ### Running tests

-Simply run `docker-compose run test rails spec`.
+Run:

+    docker-compose run web rake spec

+### Tips

+Outside of docker you often prefix commands with `bundle exec`.
+Using the docker setup, switch this prefix to `docker-compose run web`.
+You could even set up an alias like this:

+    alias dcrw="docker-compose run web" # Put this in your ~/.profile dcrw rails c                        # get a rails console dcrw rake spec                      # run the tests dcrw rubocop                        # check out what rubocop says dcrw rspec spec/models/user_spec.rb # Run a single spec

 ## Development without Docker